swissi2000/Fusion-360-Milling-Post-Processor-for-Centroid/docs/index.md

 Additional logic has been added to the Post Processor to support

 * NEW in v5: Added logic to prevent the use of Program Numbers 9100-9999 as they are reserved for CNC12
-* NEW in v3: Improved Rotary Axis Support
+* Added in v3: Improved Rotary Axis Support
 * Added in v2: [Using Inverse Time Feedrate for Rotary Axis](inverseTime.md)
 * [Support for Manual NC Commands](manualNC.md)